Yashwanth12321/vGIS/README.md

 # Frontend Directory showcase

-  Leaflet libraries for maps, interact with map, add data such as border files, geolocation name, etc chartjs, to visualize corona or gdp data on indian map, for each state and district, done a but of data analysis for better representation
+  - Leaflet libraries for maps, interact with map, add data such as border files, geolocation name, etc
+  - Chartjs, to visualize corona or gdp data on indian map, for each state and district, done a but of data analysis for better representation
-  Simple react code for ui.
+  - Simple react code for ui.